-After breakfast we’ll have a tour of Krujë.
-We will visit the Skanderbeg Museum, a rich ethnographic museum inside the castle, and enjoy inspirational views out to the Adriatic Coast.
-We have time to wander through the medieval bazaar full of souvenirs and handicrafts.
+After breakfast, time to wander through the medieval bazaar of Kruja, one of the best stocked in the country full of souvenirs and handicrafts.
 A transfer is included to Tirana Airport (approx. 45 minutes drive), which will be scheduled according to the group flight timings.

 During your holiday you stay at the following hotels.
 If you'd like to extend your time at any of these or, if you'd like to enhance your stay with an upgraded room, just let us know at the time of booking.